Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we introduced a projected gradient descent algorithm to address online quasar-convex optimization in a delayed feedback setting for both weakly smooth and Lipschitz gradient functions.
-We established a sub-linear dynamic regret rate for the proposed algorithm, which depends on the cumulative path variation, the delay, the radius of the set, and the time horizon.
-Furthermore, we extend our algorithm to the (zeroth-order) bandit setting and the convergence of the delayed zeroth-order projected gradient descent method for strongly quasar-convex functions.
+In this work, we introduce a projected gradient descent algorithm to address online quasar-convex optimization in a delayed feedback setting for both weakly smooth and Lipschitz gradient functions.
+We establish a sub-linear dynamic regret rate for the proposed algorithm, which depends on the cumulative path variation, the delay, the radius of the set, and the time horizon.
+Furthermore, we extend our algorithm to the (zeroth-order) bandit setting and establish the convergence of the delayed zeroth-order projected gradient descent method for strongly quasar-convex functions.
 We also provide new examples of quasar-convex functions that improve the applicability of online optimization to quasar-convex functions, such as strongly quasiconvex functions.
 Experimental results validated our theoretical findings, highlighting the influence of path variation and delay on algorithmic behavior.

-Future research will extend this work for more general settings such as mirror descent, inertial schemes, second-order methods, and non-smooth functions.
-Another research direction is to investigate stochastic error to include more complex zeroth-order schemes, especially a two point stimator as in \cite{flaxman2004online,wan2022online}.
-We also want to study how to weaken conditions to consider unbounded feasible sets and thus consider linear constraints.
+Future research will extend this work to more general settings such as mirror descent, inertial schemes, second-order methods, and non-smooth functions.
+Another research direction is to investigate stochastic error in order to incorporate more complex zeroth-order schemes, particularly the two-point estimator in \cite{flaxman2004online,wan2022online}.
+We also plan to study how to weaken conditions to consider unbounded feasible sets and thus consider linear constraints.